amatgil/ct-lang/README.md

 - Typeclasses (à la Haskell)
 - Generics with easy-to-set class bounds
 - Functions as First Order Types
-- `Maybe` and `Either` as core parts of the language (ideally they'd be just another sum type, but I'm not sure how to integrate that into lisp type)
+- `Maybe` and `Either` as core parts of the language (ideally they'd be just another sum type, but I'm not sure how to integrate that into lisp style)

 ## Other elements
 - Looping will not be an entire DSL like in Common Lisp, it will be incredibly basic.
 Printing will not resemble `(format)` either.
 - All predicates must end in a question mark, as in: `(if (empty? xs) ... ...)`
 - Basic types are called: `String`, `Int` & `Uint`, `f32` & `f64`, `char` (unicode minimum unit)
+- Standard formatting is Lisp style, with two spaces
+- Comments are prefixes by either `<--` or `--`.
+Doccoments are prefixes with `<-->`
+- We will not have 52 ways to check for equality.
+There will only be one, dependant on the `Eq` typeclass

 ## Roadmap
 - [ ] Prototype spec